List of Hawaii tornadoes

 The islands of Hawaii, situated in the Pacific Ocean, rarely experience tornadoes, averaging about one per year.
 The state ranks as the 48th most active in terms of touch downs, with 40 confirmed tornadoes since 1950.
-None of these tornadoes have caused loss of life and none exceeded F2 intensity.
+Only one tornado claimed a life in 1858 but none exceeded F2 intensity.
 This list of tornadoes in the state is likely incomplete, as official records date back only to 1950 for tornadoes in the United States, and Hawaii did not become a state until August 1959.

 The most costly tornado occurred on January 28, 1971.
 Although the intensity of it is unknown, damages from the tornado were estimated at $2.5 million.
 The largest outbreak of tornadoes took place during a two-day span, starting on January 27, 1971 and ending the following day.
 During this event, three tornadoes were confirmed and two others were reported.